Whiz-Bang & Risk vs. Reward: Are Consumer Fireworks Worth It?

 Fireworks are everywhere.
 Next to red, white and blue, they symbolize Independence Day in the United States.
 Fireworks burst over New Year’s revelers.
 Fireworks are shot off at baseball games and soccer matches, at amusement parks, at concerts and parades.
 Fireworks are one of the highest forms of celebration, perhaps the greatest that can be performed publicly and in good taste.
-Fireworks are like dumping a bucket of Gatorade on the sky.
+Fireworks are the celebratory equivalent of dumping a cooler full of icy Gatorade on the sky.

-Unfortunately, there are a number of consumer fireworks available, through legal and illegal channels, and they frequently land in the hands of people who like loud noises and bright flashes better than they like to think about things.
-Fireworks safety is a real consideration, and in moments of excitement and celebration, it still deserves to be foremost in the mind of the person lighting the fuse.
+Unfortunately, there are a number of consumer fireworks available, through legal and illegal channels, and they frequently land in the hands of people who like loud noises and bright flashes and can’t be troubled with details such as safety precautions.
+Firework safety is a real consideration, and in moments of excitement and celebration, it still deserves to be foremost in the mind of the person lighting the fuse.
 Fireworks safety is important for the simple fact that fireworks are dangerous.

 Are fireworks really dangerous?